 Also when you have an expensive garment that you have been already wearing for a couple of years, you may consider altering it a bit.
 For example, I bought my short black with gray trim shearling shown in some of the style examples in Germany in 1999.
 I wore it over and over again every winter, ever since.
 I had it altered a bit (shortened) about 10 years ago (to get rid of signs of wear).
 It originally was a maxi coat.
 When you are a regular reader you may have seen the long version in my post on no fear of progress in style.

-Winter Outerwear Styling Tips in a Nutshell
+Tips to Style Your Outerwear in a Nutshell

-- Let the indoor outfit that shows under the coat be your guidance with respect to vibe and colors
+- Let the indoor outfit that shows under the coat be your guidance with respect to vibe and colors.

-- Create a vertical line by the same color, a tall hat or long scarf
+- Create a vertical line by the same color, a tall hat or long scarf.

 - Add interest with a pop of color.